 The Master of Science in Computer Science (MSCS) program is designed to advance the professional careers of technologists in the field of computer science.
 The program incorporates the overall infrastructure and implementation of computer science initiatives.
 The importance of managing computer science and software projects is the main theme of the program and involves the integration of technology, people, and strategic development.
 Several aspects of computer science and associated technologies, such as the benefits of emerging programming languages and technologies, project management of software initiatives, and the development cycle of computer science related to strategic planning are investigated to provide graduates with advanced insight into the field of computer science.

 MSCS Program Description

-The Master of Science Computer Science is a 36 credit program consisting of 12 courses (3 credits each) that is taken over the course of 24 months.
+The MSCS program is a 36-credit program consisting of 12 courses (3 credits each) that is taken over the course of 24 months.